Angiosarcomas of the breast are a type of soft tissue sarcoma.

 - dimpling of the skin

-- a change in the shape of your nipple, particularly if it turns in, sinks into the breast, or has an irregular shape
+- a change in the shape of the nipple, particularly if it turns in, sinks into the breast, or has an irregular shape

-- a rash on a nipple or surrounding area
+- a rash or bruising on the breast or nipple

 - a swelling or lump in the armpit